rehammohamed2022-sys/Survival-Analysis-of-Breast-Cancer-Patients/README.md

 Key Findings

-- Median survival time was approximately 4,033 days (about 11 years). :contentReference[oaicite:1]{index=1}
+- Median survival time was approximately 4,033 days (about 11 years).
-- Tumor size and lymph node involvement were among the strongest predictors of survival. :contentReference[oaicite:2]{index=2}
+- Tumor size and lymph node involvement were among the strongest predictors of survival.
-- Larger tumors were associated with substantially higher mortality risk. :contentReference[oaicite:3]{index=3}
+- Larger tumors were associated with substantially higher mortality risk. :contentReference
-- Higher lymph node involvement significantly increased the hazard of death. :contentReference[oaicite:4]{index=4}
+- Higher lymph node involvement significantly increased the hazard of death. :contentReference
-- Grade 3 tumors were associated with worse survival outcomes compared to Grade 2 tumors. :contentReference[oaicite:5]{index=5}
+- Grade 3 tumors were associated with worse survival outcomes compared to Grade 2 tumors.
 - Violations of the proportional hazards assumption were addressed using an Extended Cox Model with time-dependent covariates.

  Repository Contents